It's a question that we get asked often. Meet some of our alumni and learn how they used their Humanities education to accomplish some amazing things!

 Torben and Travis met while taking a course from Senior Artist in Residence Alex Caldiero back in 2006.
 After the class ended, the pair decided to document Caldiero's life in a full-length documentary, a project that would eventually become their Integrated Studies capstone project.
 The Sonosopher: Alex Caldiero in Life . . . in Sound premiered before a sold-out audience at the Salt Lake City Library three years later.

 Those three years spent making the film served as a sort of film school for the two students.
-They learned how to operate the camera, get good sound, and edit it all together.
+They learned how to operate the camera, capture sound, and edit it all together.
 They also learned a lot about raising money, marketing, and shipping a quality product on time.
 In March of 2010 they showed their film at the Cinequest Film Festival in San Jose, CA.

-In 2013, OHO Media was approached by local NPR radio host Doug Frabrizio to be a part of a new offshoot of Doug's award-winning show Radio West.
+In 2013, OHO Media was approached by local NPR radio host Doug Fabrizio to be a part of a new offshoot of Doug's award-winning show Radio West.
 Video West is "a space for local filmmakers to produce and share a variety of short films and documentaries."

 One of the first stories they tackled for Video West centered around Eri Hayward, a young trans woman from Utah Valley.
-Transmormonhas now been viewed by over a million people across the world.
+Transmormon has now been viewed by over a million people across the world.

 Torben currently works as a freelance editor and videographer.
 Travis works as an antiquarian bookseller at Ken Sanders Rare Books.
 Both of them live in Salt Lake City.